higlass/higlass-python/docs/getting_started.rst

 Serving local data
 ^^^^^^^^^^^^^^^^^^

-To view local data, we need to define the tilesets and set up a temporary server.
+To enable the viewing of local data, **higlass-python** runs a temporary light-weight HiGlass server in a *background thread*.
+This temporary server is only started if a local tileset is used and will only persist for the duration of the Python session.

 Cooler Files
 """"""""""""

-Creating the server:
+We provide a top-level convenience function, ``hg.cooler``, for adding cooler tilesets to the background server:

 .. code-block:: python